MarkyMalarkey/ToDoListv2/README.md

 # ToDoListv2
 An upgraded to do list

-The list has better implementation of php, so it should be an improved version over 1.0.
+The list has better implementation of php compared to the initial release.

 -------2.0 Changes-------
 2.0 - Allows user to add categories to the list